webforj/webforj-docs/docs/routing/query-parameters.md

 /products?category=electronics&sort=price
 ```

-In this case, `category` filters products by "electronics," and `sort` orders them by "price."

 ## Retrieving query parameters

 Query parameters are accessed through the `ParametersBag` class, which is available in the `DidEnterEvent` event.
 To retrieve query parameters, use the `getQueryParameters()` method of the `Location` object.